PercentEquals/DiscordBot/config/README.md

 Type: `string`<br>
 Default: ``

 Path to the ffmpeg executable.
-If not set, the bot will use default one, which might be slower and not work on some systems.
+If not set, the bot will use default provided one.

-It is recommended to set this option on Cloud systems, where the default ffmpeg might work incorrectly.
-Linux example:
+Linux example of setting Your own ffmpeg path:
 ```
 apt-get install ffmpeg
 which ffmpeg
 ```

 And the result of `which ffmpeg` can be set as the `ffmpegPath` option.
+Keep in mind that bot automatically updates provided ffmpeg instance to latest nightly.

 ### cookiesPath